The Scoop on our Face Masks

 - Masks should be tight to your face.

-- Fit the bottom loop of the ties at the base of your skull.
+- Fit the bottom loop of the ties around your neck.

-- Pull the top ties tight and tie on the top of your head.
+- Pull the top ties tight so that there is no slack in the loop and tie on the top of your head.

 - Once ties are secure, scrunch the sides of the mask to adjust to the most comfortable fit.